 - Enjoy your time with family and friends.
 This should be a given, but sometimes we over-think too much and we become guilty and stress out.
 Just enjoy your time.
 Make the best choices that you can.

 Hope this cheat-sheet has been helpful for you!
 But most importantly, enjoy your holidays!
 Goal?
 No stress.
 No guilt.
 Pure fun.
+All while you stay on track.
 Who’s with me?

 HAPPY HOLIDAYS!! (:

-Is there anything you would like further explanation on??
+Is there anything you would like further explanation on to help you stay on track??
 Let me know in the comments below!

 ⇓⇓⇓ If you enjoyed this post, please like and share on your favorite social media site(s) by clicking the pins below! ⇓⇓⇓